Coffee to Water Ratio Calculator: How Much Coffee Grounds Per Cup?

 So, in a way, the yield is similar to the brew ratio.
 But unlike other brewing methods, espresso yields typically vary between 1:1.5 to 1:2.5.

 That might sound like an extremely concentrated dose of coffee.
-But espresso is its own thing, and you should take a look at our espresso guide for more information.
+But espresso is its own thing, and you should take a look at how to properly use an espresso machine for more information.

 As you saw, different brewing methods call for different ratios.
 But there are too many of them to remember, so here’s a chart showing the most common ratios for popular brewing methods.